VijayalakshmiVJ/Genetic-Algorithm/README.md

 The selection process involves selecting those chromosomes that have the highest probability.
 A priority queue is implemented to return the highest probability.
 Also the number of such chromosomes to be selected is governed by the percentage of members to be retained or eliminated given from configuration file.

-If the population to retain is 75% and elimination 25%, which is generally what this GA framework suggests.
-Thus if population is 6 as above, 4 fittest chromosomes will be selected and 2 eliminated.
+If the population to retain is 75% and elimination 25%, which is generally what this GA framework suggests, then for a population of 6 as above, 4 fittest chromosomes will be selected and 2 eliminated.

 **Step 5.
 CROSSOVER** <br />